 The following refers to breeds that are not on the banned breed list:

-Remember, it can take just one excitable yet unfortunate jump up at a person, and a grabbing of the sleeve that unintentionally bruises the arm and you have everything in place for a lot of upset for all parties concerned.
+Remember, it can take just one excitable yet unfortunate jump up at a person, and a grabbing of the sleeve that unintentionally bruises the arm and you have everything in place for a lot of upset for you and your dog.
 This is a classic example of a dog that would generally expect to assess well, yet end as a contingent destruction order whereby a muzzle and lead would be required to satisfy the court that the dog is safe in public places.
 There is no such thing as being allowed one bite before steps are taken.

 Destruction Order: When the court decides that your dog should be destroyed.

 Contingent Destruction Order: When the court decides that destruction is not necessary and a muzzle and lead in public (possibly along with other measures) will protect the public from future re-occurrences.
 A short video on how to introduce a muzzle can be seen here:

 3. If my dog bites someone will it be put to sleep?